Turtle24/Aidan_Portfolio/README.md

 - [x] Setup Azure VM
 - [x] Install Hadoop on the VM
 - [x] Configure Hadoop
-- [ ] Install Apache Pig
+- [x] Install Apache Pig
-- [ ] Install Apache Hive
+- [x] Install Apache Hive
-- [ ] Load data into Hadoop
+- [x] Load data into Hadoop
 - [ ] Explore & transform data with Apache Pig
 - [ ] Aggregate the data
 - [ ] Load data into tables
 - [ ] Connect Apache Hive to Power BI

-## Project 3: COVID-19 Power BI Dashboard
+## Project 3: Power BI & MicroStrategy Dashboards

 **Project At A Glance:**

-Created a quick dashbaord in Power BI with COVID-19 data I had from a group project to display what I could do with Power BI.
+Created a dashbaord in Power BI with COVID-19 data I had from a group project to display what I could do with Power BI.
+MicroStrategy dashboard from group project.

 **Technology Used:**

 1. Power BI
+2. MicroStrategy

 **Dashboard Screenshot:**